OctopusDeploy/docs/docs/getting-started/best-practices/worker-configuration.md

 ## Compute Resources Required

 Workers don't need a lot of compute resources.
-You can easily start with:
+Our recommendations are:

 - 1 CPU / 2 GB of RAM for Linux workers (both server and container)
 - 2 CPU / 2 GB of RAM for Windows workers

 Naturally, the more compute resources you add, the faster the worker will run.
-If you notice a worker struggling to keep up, add a CPU or more RAM.
+Monitor the resources of each worker and increase when needed.
+Or add more workers to spread out the load.

 ## The difference between workers and high availability nodes